Home Blog Graphic Design Services Top 10 Tips for Brochure Design

 - The most important items in your brochure should be bigger, bolder and brighter so that they stand out to get the reader’s immediate attention.

 - Color should be used wisely.
 Often only two colors can create an appealing and effective design.
 Black and white brochures can be more dramatic than color.
 The cost of printing is an important factor when deciding on the color.
+Remember that brochure is a major element in brand identity design.
+So, if you have a brand color that you may have used in your website or other promotional materials, use the same in your brochure design to trigger memorability.

 - When selecting the paper on which the brochure will be printed the size, color, text and the cost of printing should be the deciding factors.